 In life-threatening situations, doctors might use what are called thrombolytic drugs.
 These quickly break up clots that cause severe symptoms.
 But they can lead to sudden bleeding and are only used after careful consideration.

-In carefully selected cases, his is another emergency treatment your doctor might use.
-He’ll insert a thin, flexible tube into a vein in your thigh or arm.
-He’ll continue on to your lung, where he’ll remove the clot or use medicine to dissolve it.
+In carefully selected cases, this is another emergency treatment your doctor might use.
+They’ll insert a thin, flexible tube into a vein in your thigh or arm.
+They’ll continue on to your lung, where they’ll remove the clot or use medicine to dissolve it.

-If you can’t take blood thinners, your doctor might use these options to treat your PE:
+If you can’t take blood thinners, your doctor might use this option to treat your PE: